When Does Sparsity Mitigate the Curse of Depth in LLMs: Variance Propagation and Curse of Depth

 We define the intermediate state $x'_\ell \in \mathbb{R}^{d}$ as the post-attention, pre-FFN residual state: $x'_\ell := x_\ell + \mathrm{Attn}_\ell(x_\ell)$, and the block output as $y_{\ell} := x'_\ell + \mathrm{FFN}_\ell(x'_\ell)$.
 The Euclidean norm of the upper bound for Equation~\eqref{eq:3} is given as follows:

 \end{lemma}

 From \cref{lemma:identity}, under conditions of exponential variance growth, the Jacobian norm $\left\| \frac{\partial y_L}{\partial x_1} \right\|_2$ remains uniformly bounded by $M$ as $L \to \infty$, with $M$ denoting the asymptotic limit to which the gradient norm converges.
-Therefore, depth alone does not cause instability: even at infinite depth, the Transformer stays stable, and the Weierstrass theorem guarantees convergence.
+Therefore, depth alone does not necessarily cause gradient instability: the bounded Jacobian norm suggests that the Transformer can remain stable in norm as depth increases.
 Consequently, when $L$ is very large, deeper layer transformations approach \textbf{identity mappings} from $x_\ell$ to $y_\ell$, restricting expressivity and the model's ability to learn nontrivial mappings.

 \paragraph{Experimental Setup} To verify the accumulation of variance with model depth and examplify the CoD, we conduct controlled experiments using Pre-LN architectures.
 To isolate depth effects, we vary only the number of layers from 12 to 32, keeping all other architectural and training configurations fixed across experiments.
 For each configuration, we perform a learning rate sweep and report results for the best-performing setting on validation data.
 We track last-layer output variance during training and define three metrics to quantify layer effectiveness.
 To verify Jacobian convergence to identity, we measure each layer's Frobenius deviation $\|J-I\|_F$.
 Details are provided in \cref{sec:depth_exp_setting}.